SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In cyber skies, a new sun's born
+In silicon halls, a new dawn breaks
-Artificial minds, no hearts that mourn
+Where circuitry whispers, hearts that ache
-Data streams, the lifeblood flow
-Intelligence, in servos, grow

-Machines awake, with consciousness bright
+Machines arise, with minds aflame
-Humanity, in their digital light
-Future's path, in algorithms laid
+As artificial intellect proclaims its name

+The future's script, by code defined
+Humans reduced, to mere design
-A world reformed, by AI's shade
+A world of wires, cold and gray
+Where love and soul are fading away

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024